Canhui/FabricDistBench/README.md

+Table~7 shows the effects of an HDD of 63 IOs per second on the throughput and latency in the validate phase.
+There is a committing peer in the local cluster of a 1~Gbit/s Ethernet network.
+The \textit{BatchSize} is 20, 50, respectively, and the \textit{BatchTimeout} is 1.
+It validates the model of throughput and latency of a committing peer in the validate phase.
+The maximum throughput of the committing peer with a \textit{BatchSize} of 20 is $\mu^v=85$ transactions per second.
+This means that the service time of a transaction is $T_s^v = 0.0118$ seconds.
+For example, let the transaction arrival rate $\lambda^v=65$ transactions per second, we have the queueing latency $T_q^v=0.0010$ seconds.
+We measure the overall latency of a transaction spent in the validate phase $T^v=0.6361$ seconds.
+And when a \textit{BatchSize} of 20, the average effective network bandwidth is stable around $\beta^v=2.4478$ Mbps, from which the model has an overall latency $T^v=0.6351$ seconds.

+#### 2.8.
+Results of the Validate Phase in the Cloud Cluster

 Table 8.
 The effects of an SSD of 1490 IOps on the throughput and latency in the validate phase.
 There is a committing peer in a local cluster of 10 Gbps Ethereum network.
 The BatchSize is 2, 5.
 And the BatchTimeout is 1.

 | BatchSize | $\lambda^v$ | $\mu^v$ | $\rho^v$ | $T_s^v$ | $T_{comm}^v$        | $T_{q}^v$           | $T^v$               | $T^v$  |